Hwasa: Impact and influence

+Other ventures

+Ambassadorship

+Hwasa was chosen as the promotional model and ambassador for the 2021 Lifeplus JTBC Seoul Marathon.

+In 2025, she was named a promotional ambassador for the Korea Brand & Entertainment Expo (KBEE) 2025 New York, alongside Taemin and actress Ha Ji-won.
+In 2026, Hwasa was selected as one of the Life Ambassadors of the Cheonmyeong Protection project, a government suicide prevention campaign.

 Endorsements

+In November 2017, Hwasa was selected as a model for LG gaming computers.
+In August 2018, she became the model for Subway's new menu item, "Handmade Rotisserie Chicken series" alongside Bigman.

-In September 2018, Hwasa was selected as an ambassador for outdoor brand The North Face.
+In September 2018, she was selected as an ambassador for outdoor brand The North Face.
 In October 2018, she became the first female model for Lotte Crunky Gold candy bars since its release in 1984.
+In December 2018, she was chosen as the model for NE Neungyule's TOEIC brand Tomato TOEIC.

-In March 2019, Hwasa became an endorser for Davich's 'Trevues' lenses.
+In February 2019, Hwasa was selected as the brand model for Meat Bank's food brand Hwajakaya.
+In March 2019, she became an endorser for Davich's 'Trevues' lenses.
 In March 2019, Coca-Cola's ice tea brand Gold Peak Tea selected Hwasa as their new model.
 She then became the newest muse for makeup brand Rarekind in April 2019.
 In June 2019, Hwasa became the new model for Everland Caribbean Bay.
 Hwasa later on was featured on the cover of Cosmopolitan Korea's August 2019 issue.
 In November, she teamed up with Vogue magazine and Urban Decay cosmetics for their "Pretty Different" and "Queen" inspired concepts.
 The same month, Ottogi revealed that their newest model for their Jjamppong instant noodles was Hwasa.

 In January 2020, The Sims 4 announced that Hwasa would be part of their advertising campaign.
 EA Korea released "Play With Life", a Sims 4 commercial film video featuring Hwasa.
 She then teamed up with MCM for the February issue of Elle Korea, a fashion magazine.
 In February of that year, Hwasa was chosen as an ambassador for sports brand Adidas.
-Hwasa later on became Kiss New York's new muse in April, and the following month, she was chosen as a model for a hangover drink by Lotte Chilsung Beverage.
+Hwasa later on became Kiss New York's new muse in April, and the following month, she was chosen as a model for Lotte Chilsung Beverage's hangover relief drink "Kkaesukang".
+In June, she was selected as the model for the sleep essentials brand Sense Mom.
 Hwasa was featured on the cover of Cosmopolitan Korea's August 2020 issue.
 Tommy Jeans released a campaign pictorial with Hwasa on September 16 for the 2020 Fall Season.
 In September, Vogue and Gucci had a collaboration campaign from the idea of having time with themselves.